 Treatment for 3 Causes of Lower Leg or Ankle Pain a Chiropractor Can Help With at Meiri Chiropractic:

 In the acute phase, ice and rest from the causative activity are essential.
 Myofascial release techniques are effective.
 Therapeutic exercises are prescribed for stretching, strengthening, and stabilization.
 Most importantly, Chiropractic adjustments, manipulation, and mobilization to the leg, ankle, foot and associated areas give relief.

 Prevention is important with managing lower leg and ankle pain.
 Lower leg and ankle pain account for a lot of time lost in athletics.
 And football teams spend as much as $50,000 annually on tape for ankles!

 A comparative study evaluated the outcome of treating Grade I and II ankle sprains with a chiropractic ankle adjustment or detuned ultrasound (placebo).
 There was significantly more improvement in the adjusted group for pain, range of motion, and function.

-Getting regular chiropractic care from a North Palm Beach lower leg or ankle pain chiropractor can help relieve pain naturally from an already existing injury, or even offer injury prevention.
+Getting regular chiropractic care from a West Palm Beach lower leg or ankle pain chiropractor can help relieve pain naturally from an already existing injury, or even offer injury prevention.
 Chiropractic is a holistic and natural way to not only treat existing injuries, but to keep your body in its best working condition.

 Contact Meiri Chiropractic today on the 3 Causes of Lower Leg or Ankle Pain a Chiropractor Can Help With or/and other ailments.